Spatiotemporal focusing through a multimode fiber via time-domain wavefront shaping: Experimental details

-The speckle-like output pattern cannot be directly measured in the time-domain because of the short timescales.
-To still detect temporal behaviour indirectly, the output pattern is imaged with a nonlinear imaging method.
+It is extremely challenging to measure the speckle-like output pattern directly on the relevant ultrashort (sub-ps) timescales.
+It would require an ultrafast streak camera or spatially scanning a SPIDER, FROG or SEA TADPOLE pulse characterisation technique \cite{bowlan2006}, which is not available in our laboratory.
+To still detect temporal behaviour indirectly, the output pattern is imaged with a nonlinear method.
 To this end, the output facet of the MMF is imaged into a \SI{50}{\um} thin cuvette filled with a two-photon fluorescent medium (Rhodamine 6G in ethylene glycol).
-This medium does not have linear absorption for \SI{800}{\nm} pump light, but can absorb two \SI{800}{\nm} and emit a green fluorescence photon \cite{makarov2008}.
+A thinner \SI{20}{\um} cuvette would better match the Rayleigh length of the focus, but unfortunately, it became very hard to fill, close and mount in a stable way.
+The medium does not have linear absorption for \SI{800}{\nm} pump light, but can absorb two \SI{800}{\nm} photons and emit a green fluorescence photon \cite{makarov2008}.
 This two-photon process is sensitive to the square of the instantaneous optical power, so temporal compression can be made visible.
+In the future, it might be beneficial to select a single spatial output mode and detect that without the dye but using a nonlinear photodiode and lock-in detection instead, for an increased signal-to-noise ratio.
 The pump light is removed with a short-pass filter and the weak fluorescence is imaged with an EMCCD camera with high gain (Andor iXon DV885).
 Swapping the short-pass filter for an ND filter allows for linear imaging of the output intensity.